Cooking On The Ranch

 You can be guaranteed that the Instant Pot will cook starchy foods like a champ.
 The Instant Pot cooks potatoes and pasta beautifully creamy, and beans fall right into that category.

-One of our favorite Instant Pot Pasta Recipe is this one for Instant Pot Chicken Chipotle Mac and Cheese.
-A great example of what a pressure cooker can do for pasta.
+One of our favorite Instant Pot Pasta Recipe is this one for Instant Pot Bacon Mushroom Risotto.
+A great example of what a pressure cooker can do for starch.

 The Instant Pot website says that "cooking under pressure or at higher temperature, starch gelatinizes to the maximum degree.
 This is why pressure cooked pasta, rice and beans have a softer texture in comparison to boiled at normal pressure".